Complete Guide

 What is forest bathing?+

 Forest bathing (shinrin-yoku) is a Japanese practice of slow, intentional immersion in a forest environment.
 It is not hiking or exercise.
-The purpose is to open your senses to the forest atmosphere and allow your nervous system to down-regulate.
-Developed in Japan in 1982, it is now practiced worldwide and supported by decades of clinical research.
+The purpose is to open your senses to the forest atmosphere.
+Japan's Forestry Agency proposed the term in 1982.
+It is now practised worldwide, although research on specific health effects remains limited.

 What are the benefits of forest bathing?+